 Take the tram to the Suizenji Park stop.
 Both tram lines run to the park.
 Public buses are available but can be difficult to work out.

 If you like walking, you can reach the park in less than an hour from central Kumamoto.

 Limited parking is available.

-The thatched-roof tea house is one of the main attractions of the garden.
-Order a tea set and choose which sweet (fruity or creamy) you'd like to accompany your cup of hand whisked matcha.
-It costs a little extra to sit within the actual tea house (which was designed as a theater stage), but the open air seating is just as pleasant, offering top views of the pond and garden.
+The thatched-roof teahouse is one of the main attractions of the garden.
+Order a tea set and choose which sweet you'd like to accompany your cup of hand-whisked matcha.
+It costs a little extra to sit within the actual teahouse, but the open-air seating is just as pleasant, offering top views of the pond and garden.

 Izumi Shrine, with red torii (archways) leading down to it, is a picturesque photo spot in the garden.
 Some of the Hosokawa family members are enshrined there, and there are sometimes religious events held in the garden.
 The peak in the middle of the garden is supposed to represent Mt.
 Fuji.